dmcgits/dmcgits.github.io/mds/ISE102/week12_notes.md

 #### Trim what we don't need

 ![](assets/week12/snake_as_path_travelled.png)
+_The same diagram as above, for reference_

 Rather than keep a journal of every cell we've ever visited, it'd be nice to trim off the old ones like in the diagram.

-* We can just resize the vector to the snake's length.
+* We can resize the vector to the snake's length.

 ```cpp
 // after moving to a new cell and adding it to the front of pathTravelled,
 pathTravelled.resize(length);
 ```

+> More on `vector::resize()` [at GeeksForGeeks](https://www.geeksforgeeks.org/vector-resize-c-stl/)

-### Eating a fruit.
+## Eating a fruit.

 We've shortchanged ourselves.
 How?

-IWhen we get around to **eating a fruit** we'll need to know **where to put the new tail**.
-With only enough travel history for our existing pieces we won't know where to add it.
+When we eat a fruit **where do we put the new tail?** With only enough travel history to cover our existing pieces, we're guessing.

+* Don't trim so much.
-* Keeping a spare cell (or more) of history after each move gives us flexibility to add to the tail.
+* A spare cell (or more) of history gives us flexibility to add to the tail.
+* When we move and call resize, add a little something on top of length.

 ```cpp
 // after moving to a new cell and adding it to the front of pathTravelled,